 Note on tomar algo prestado:

 You may also see the verb tomar in this same context.
 Bear in mind that there is a subtle difference between using pedir prestado and tomar prestado, the former implying that someone is asking to borrow something while the latter doesn't necessarily imply there was any asking!
 So it could be that someone has taken something with the intention of returning it but they didn't ask first, or, that the asking part is not relevant and that the focus is on the person being in possession of something because someone lent it to him/her.
 For example:

 Tomé prestado el dinero, pero no te preocupes, mañana te lo devuelvo.I took the money [unclear if borrowed with or without permission], but don't worry, I will give it back tomorrow.

 Te pedí prestado el dinero y mañana te lo devolveré.I borrowed the money [permission was asked] and I will give it back tomorrow.

 Watch out for the indirect object pronouns (me, te, le, nos, os, les) used with prestar and pedir prestado which will indicate who something is borrowed from or who something is lent to.

 Also note that there is a more colloquial verb often used instead of prestar (to lend): dejar algo a alguien

-¿Me dejas tu bicicleta?Will/would you lend me your bycicle?
+¿Me dejas tu bicicleta?Will/would you lend me your bicycle?

 Dejar is a versatile verb which can mean different things depending on the context.
-See also Dejar vs Dejarse
+See also Spanish verbs Dejar vs Dejarse (pronominal verbs)

 Want to make sure your Spanish sounds confident?